 Introduction

-Why use HashiCorp validated designs?
+Why use HashiCorp Validated Designs?

 HashiCorp Validated Designs (HVD) provide practitioners with opinionated guidance for achieving production-grade deployments of Boundary Enterprise.
-These designs are purpose-built for delivering foundational Boundary use cases, with a baseline level of architectural and operational maturity.
-They draw on the field experiences of Solutions Engineers and Solutions Architects working with Boundary customers.
+These designs are purpose-built for delivering foundational Boundary Enterprise use cases, with a baseline level of architectural and operational maturity.
+They draw on the field experiences of Solutions Engineers and Solutions Architects working with Boundary Enterprise customers.

 Audience

-After using the solution design guide to successfully deploy your Boundary Enterprise infrastructure, Boundary operators should refer to Boundary: Operating Guide for Adoption.
-Using this Operating Guide, Boundary operators learn how to integrate with identity providers, configure secure user access, centralize credential management, and more.
+This document is primarily for practitioners (including platform, networking, identity, and information security teams) looking to deploy Boundary Enterprise clusters on-premises or in cloud infrastructure.
+After using the Solution Design Guide to deploy your Boundary Enterprise infrastructure, operators should refer to Boundary: Operating Guide for Adoption.
+Using this Operating Guide, Boundary Enterprise operators learn how to integrate with identity providers, configure secure user access, centralize credential management, and more.

 Supported versions